Formation and evolution of the Solar System

-There is evidence that the formation of the Solar System began about 4.6 billion years ago with the gravitational collapse of a small part of a giant molecular cloud.
+The formation of the Solar System began about 4.6 billion years ago with the gravitational collapse of a small part of a giant molecular cloud.
 Most of the collapsing mass collected in the center, forming the Sun, while the rest flattened into a protoplanetary disk out of which the planets, moons, asteroids, and other small Solar System bodies formed.

 This model, known as the nebular hypothesis, was first developed in the 18th century by Emanuel Swedenborg, Immanuel Kant, and Pierre-Simon Laplace.
 Its subsequent development has interwoven a variety of scientific disciplines including astronomy, chemistry, geology, physics, and planetary science.
 Since the dawn of the Space Age in the 1950s and the discovery of exoplanets in the 1990s, the model has been both challenged and refined to account for new observations.

 The Solar System has evolved considerably since its initial formation.
 Many moons have formed from circling discs of gas and dust around their parent planets, while other moons are thought to have formed independently and later to have been captured by their planets.
 Still others, such as Earth's Moon, may be the result of giant collisions.
 Collisions between bodies have occurred continually up to the present day and have been central to the evolution of the Solar System.
 Beyond Neptune, many sub-planet sized objects formed.
 Several thousand trans-Neptunian objects have been observed.
 Unlike the planets, these trans-Neptunian objects mostly move on eccentric orbits, inclined to the plane of the planets.
 The positions of the planets might have shifted due to gravitational interactions.
 The process of planetary migration explains parts of the Solar System's current structure.

-In roughly 5 billion years, the Sun will cool and expand outward to many times its current diameter, becoming a red giant, before casting off its outer layers as a planetary nebula and leaving behind a stellar remnant known as a white dwarf.
+In roughly five billion years, the Sun's surface will cool as the fusion of hydrogen to helium stops in the core of the Sun, becoming a subgiant, and over the next two and a half to three billion years thereafter, it will expand outward to many times its current diameter, becoming a red giant twice with an intermittent phase between the principal RGB and AGB phases, before casting off its outer layers as a planetary nebula and leaving behind a stellar remnant known as a white dwarf.
 In the distant future, the gravity of passing stars will gradually reduce the Sun's retinue of planets.
 Some planets will be destroyed, and others ejected into interstellar space.
 Ultimately, over the course of tens of billions of years, it is likely that the Sun will be left with none of the original bodies in orbit around it.